nglaeser/CRIME-attack/README.md

 ### 4. Proof of concept [[video]](https://www.youtube.com/watch?v=JwmNh9kpwdM)

 [A script by @koto and @xorninja](https://gist.github.com/koto/3696912) shows how a full attack would proceed with incremental cookie discovery.
 I made some slight edits to improve demo-ability, namely adding colors and pauses.
-Run with
+Run with Python 3:

 ```
+python --version
+# Python 3.7.7

 python crime.py
 ```